 14th/15th C, Sophora (Huai), Shanxi.
 Exceptional construction from extinct rare wood, distinguish deep grains, never warps, beautifully styled and carved.
 30.5″ x 30.5″ x 30″ h.

-The table has a top edged with “water-stopping ” molding, and a beaded waist with deep relief carving of stylized dragons with scrolling bodies confronting a “long life” design in the middle.
-Below the waist is a wide arched skirt displaying deep relief carvings of the “Eight Treasures” and the “Attributes of the Scholar”, archaistic decorations relating to Confucianism.
-The cabriole legs are overhung by a skirted apron at the top part, which gracefully swells out in front but stays flat in the back, terminating in a claw-like scroll feet attached to humpback base stretchers.
+The table top has a floating panel in the middle and “water-stopping ” molded edges.
+The recessed beaded waist has deep relief carving of stylized dragons with scrolling bodies confronting a “long life” design in the middle.
+Below the waist is a wide arched skirt with its smooth surface used to display deep relief carvings of the “Eight Treasures” and the “Attributes of the Scholar”, archaistic decorations relating to Confucianism.
+The cabriole legs are overhung by the skirt at the top part, then gracefully swells out in front but stays flat in the back, tapering down to terminate in claw-like scroll feet attached to humpback base stretchers.

 This table came out of Shanxi.
 It survived in excellent condition no doubt due to the integrity with which early construction method was used, and to it being made with a strong indigenous material.
 The Sophora has such beautiful deep grains that the table needs no painted ornamentation.
 Its simple grace will add distinction to any décor, traditional or contemporary.
 The piece never left China until it became part of our collection.
 With its elegant styling and superb carvings, we consider it one of the most beautiful pieces of Chinese antique furniture we collected.